loanstreet/deploy-scripts/README.md

 ### Build

 Optional.
-In this step, the code may be compiled if needed to produce the files that will be deployed.
+In this step, the code may be compiled if needed, to produce the files that will be deployed.

 Variables: